-The Agile Manifesto is based on 4 pillars and 12 key principles.
-According to the Agile Manifesto, these are the most important aspects of planning and executing a project.
+The Agile Manifesto is based on four pillars and 12 key principles, which are the most critical aspects of planning and executing a project.

 - Working software over comprehensive documentation.
-The emphasis is on creating enough documentation to support working deliverables (software) but not so much documentation that its creation delays the project timeline.
+Create enough documentation to support working deliverables but not so much that it delays the project timeline.

 - Customer collaboration over contract negotiation.
 Customers should be considered partners.
 Collaboration and communication should be ongoing throughout the life of the project.

 - Responding to change over following a plan.
 The project team should be willing and able to adapt to changing customer expectations and requests throughout the project, rather than sticking to a fixed scope.

 - Our highest priority is to satisfy the customer through early and continuous delivery of valuable software.
 Customers should receive deliverables or iterations at regular intervals.